How to Board Up Windows for Hurricane Season

 The United States is no stranger to extremely dangerous and catastrophic hurricanes.
 In 2017 alone, hurricanes Harvey, Irma, and Maria caused enormous damage in the areas of landfall.
 Communities in the path of these super storms are still rebuilding even two years later.
 So, how do homes and businesses prepare before the next hurricane season?

-If you live and work in an area where storms are frequent, it is critical to prepare your home and office for the next season which starts around June of this year.
-Aside from a storm plan, knowing how to board windows for a hurricane and when to board up windows before a hurricane are steps that can be prepared for long before a storm hits.
+If you live and work in an area where storms are frequent, it is critical to prepare your home and office for the next storm season which starts around June each year.
+Aside from a storm plan, boarding up your windows will be top priority if the structure does not have secure windows installed.
+Therefore, Knowing how to cover your windows for a hurricane is essential to protecting your home or building, as well as family members’ and employees’ safety.

 Boarding up windows isn’t simply placing wood across a window if you want to protect your home with strong security, it is critical to know how to board up windows for a hurricane properly.
 This article will give you a quick and easy guide to boarding up your windows for a hurricane so you are fully prepared this hurricane season.

 What You Will Need to Board Your Windows